 In 1956, Colin Wilson’s first book, The Outsider, was published.
 It was a worldwide bestseller and made Wilson famous.
-In my opinion, it is a very important work for the twentieth century, and for the movement of Existentialism.
+In my opinion, it is a very important work for the twentieth and twenty-first centuries, and for the movement of Existentialism.

 What is the Outsider’s problem?
 “What can be said to characterize the Outsider is a sense of strangeness, of unreality” (Wilson 15).
 Then, there is the dedication to Truth at all cost.
 Wilson writes,

 …the Outsider is a man who cannot live in the comfortable, insulated world of the bourgeois, accepting what he sees and touches as reality.
 ‘He sees too deep and too much’, and what he sees is essentially chaos.
 For the bourgeois, the world is fundamentally an orderly place, with a disturbing element of the irrational, the terrifying, which his preoccupation with the present usually permits him to ignore.
 For the Outsider, the world is not rational, not orderly.
 When he asserts his sense of anarchy in the face of the bourgeois’ complacent acceptance, it is not simply the need to cock a snook at respectability that provokes him; it is a distressing sense that truth must be told at all costs, otherwise there can be no hope for an ultimate restoration of order.
 Even if there seems no room for hope, truth must be told (ibid.).